vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/06/063/_index.md

 title = "+063"

 +++
 Aśvins The hymn contains many metrical irregularities and a marked tendency towards 10-syl. lines.
-See Old for details and disc.
+See Oldenberg for details and disc.